 - changing restrictions on areas where taxis can operate

 - removing the maximum fare limit for most rank and hail trips except at Sydney airport or for customers with a disability who are eligible for the Taxi Transport Subsidy Scheme

 - a provider neutral approach to subsidies and incentives to make more point to point transport services available for customers with a disability

-The NSW Government will be consulting with taxi licence owners affected by the reforms to set up an appropriate industry assistance scheme before any changes are made to taxi licensing or maximum rank and hail fares.
+The NSW Government is consulting with taxi licence owners affected by the reforms to set up an appropriate industry assistance scheme before any changes are made to taxi licensing or maximum rank and hail fares.